Sterilizer Technology Affects the Overall Energy Efficiency of Palm Oil Mills

 Conventionally, in a palm oil mill the sterilization process is carried out in cylindrical pressure vessels, lying in horizontal or vertical position, and filled with steam under pressure as a batch process.
 Of late, sterilization process is also being carried out as a continuous process in a heating cabin filled with steam at atmospheric pressure.
 Process steam consumption for the sterilization process varies between 110 kg to 400 kg per tonne FFB depending on the type of sterilizer technology utilised.
 The following discussion on the different types of sterilizer is centred on its relevance to steam and power consumption and thus, overall energy efficiency of the palm oil extraction process.

 The conventional horizontal sterilizer is the most commonly used sterilizer in palm oil mills operated in single-peak, double-peak or triple-peak cycles as batch process.
 When disposed in a horizontal position, the cylindrical vessel sterilizer has fairly good disposition because the oil palm fresh fruit bunches placed in cages with a low stacking height are more uniformly spread out in this position across the length of the elongated vessel, as opposed to a vertical sterilizer.
 Thus, when pressurized steam is injected into the interior of the horizontally positioned cylindrical vessel, the steam can reach out to different directions and corners of the contents within the cages thereby helping treatment of the fruit bunches.
 Due to the low stacking height of the fruit bunches in the cages, condensate drains out freely from the fruit bunch stack facilitating heat penetration.
+The low stacking height also limits fruit bunch compression that facilitates low oil loss from the fruits during sterilisation.

 However, the older conventional design of the horizontal sterilizer had an inherent shortcoming, that is, one of ineffective air removal.
 The air in the pockets of space within the stacked fruit bunches in the cages is rendered difficult to be removed during the initial venting stage of the sterilization process.
 The impediment of air removal had required multiple-peak cycles for air removal through diffusion and incurred considerable steam consumption and sterilization time in the past.
 The conventional horizontal sterilizer using older methods of air removal consumes between 360 and 400 kg of process steam per tonne FFB and is operated at a steam temperature of 143 °C and 4 bar abs steam pressure in triple-peak cycles to achieve effective heat treatment of the fruit bunches.
 However, the steam consumption has been drastically reduced when new technologies are adopted for efficient air removal.